great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/airflow_quickstart.md

 sidebar_label: 'Quickstart for GX Cloud and Airflow'
 title: 'Quickstart for GX Cloud and Airflow'
 id: airflow_quickstart
-description: Connect Great Expectations to an Airflow Orchestrator.
+description: Connect GX Cloud to an Airflow Orchestrator.
 ---

-In this quickstart, you'll learn how to use GX Cloud with an Airfow instance.
+In this quickstart, you'll learn how to use GX Cloud with Apache Airflow.
+Apache Airflow is an orchestration tool that allows you to schedule and monitor your data pipelines.
+For more information about Apache Airflow, see the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/index.html).

 ## Prerequisites